You are currently viewing Winter Skin

 • Replace some of the moisture in the air by using a humidifier.
 If you’re using this in your child’s room, look for a cool mist humidifier.

-• To avoid the winter chill and the wind from getting the better of your skin, use gloves, scarves and hats when venturing outside.
-It’s also best to wear soft, natural fabrics, and avoid anything too scratchy, such as coarse wool.
+• To avoid the winter chill and the wind from giving you winter skin, use gloves, scarves and hats when venturing outside.
+Make sure your gloves are dry – wet gloves will irritate the skin.

 • Dry skin can trigger an eczema flare up so make sure you thoroughly moisturise any areas prone to eczema.
 If dry skin or a rash persists, speak to a doctor.